-A person appointed under section 35(1) as an Acting Deputy President ceases to be an Acting Deputy President if -

-- (a) the person ceases to be an Australian lawyer of not less than 5 years' standing as an Australian legal practitioner; or - (b) the person resigns his or her office as Acting Deputy President by written notice to the Minister; or - (c) the person completes a term of office as an Acting Deputy President and is not appointed again to the office for a term beginning immediately after the end of the term of office that is completed; or - (d) the appointment is revoked under section 38(1); or - (e) the person dies.

-38. Revocation of appointment as Acting Deputy President

-- (1) The Governor may at any time revoke the appointment under section 35(1) of a person as an Acting Deputy President. - (2) A revocation under subsection (1) must be in writing. - (3) The Minister must consult with the President before the appointment of a person as an Acting Deputy President is revoked under subsection (1).
+A person appointed under section 35(1) as an Acting Deputy President ceases to be an Acting Deputy President if - s.
+38 Part 3 - Membership and Staff of Tribunal (a) the person ceases to be an Australian lawyer of not less than 5 years' standing as an Australian legal practitioner; or (b) the person resigns his or her office as Acting Deputy President by written notice to the Minister; or (c) the person completes a term of office as an Acting Deputy President and is not appointed again to the office for a term beginning immediately after the end of the term of office that is completed; or (d) the appointment is revoked under section 38(1); or (e) the person dies.
+38. Revo Presi of appointment as Acting Deputy (1) appoir Governor may at any time revoke the attempt under section 35(1) of a person as ting Deputy President.
+(2) A rev writing ocation under subsection (1) must be in g.
+(3) Ainister must consult with the President the appointment of a person as an Acting y President is revoked under subsection (1).